 Cultural education and discourse play a decisive role in the understanding and self-reflection of societies.
 Cultural workers, scientists, scholars and journalists are seismographs and co-creators of social changes.
-The Goethe-Institut makes available platforms and meeting places, cooperates with partners and experts worldwide, bolsters developments and fosters social discourse, thereby developing and testing innovative event formats.
+The Goethe-Institut makes available platforms and meeting places, cooperates with partners and experts worldwide, bolsters developments – for example in the field of the cultural and creative industries – and fosters social discourse, thereby developing and testing innovative event formats.

 The cultural education programme of the Goethe-Institut provides qualifications for cultural workers, advises cultural institutions and networks actors with one another and with corresponding initiatives in Germany.
 In addition to cooperating with cultural institutions, television channels and schools, the programme also works together with universities and state and federal ministries.